CADLAB-io/CADLAB.io-swarm-stack/README.md

 }
 ```

+To further configure CADLAB you can add additional settings to the file.
 Below is the full list of settings you can specify.

 #### hostname
 A fully qualified domain name that you plan to use to access CADLAB.